Renault Megane RS 275 review

 Up front, the Mégane’s new face resembles the Renault Clio supermini, although the RS model’s lower grille treatment remains unchanged.
 The Renaultsport Mégane gets 18-inch alloys in black or silver, while a choice of three 19-inch wheel designs is also available as a £1,000 option - these include red pinstripe, silver stripes or diamond cut rims.

-Overall, the Renault Mégane RS looks sporty, but its raised rear gives it a hunched appearance, and some of the detailing is a little fussy.
-Inside, Renault has given the Renaultsport Mégane the most basic of updates found on the interior of the the standard car.
+Inside, Renault has given the Renaultsport Mégane the most basic of updates found on the interior of the the previous-gen standard car.
 This focuses on the dashtop display, which features a larger screen for the infotainment system.

-Elsewhere, the centre console is unchanged, while the RS adds racy red seatbelts, figure-hugging optional Recaro sports seats and red detailing on the dashboard and gearlever.
-Everything in the Renaultsport Mégane seems fairly well put together, but there are lots of hard plastics, and the layout is starting to feel dated when compared to rivals such as the Volkswagen Golf and the SEAT Leon.
+Elsewhere, the centre console is unchanged, and therefore looks dated - but the RS adds racy red seatbelts, figure-hugging optional Recaro sports seats and red detailing on the dashboard and gearlever.
+Everything in the Renaultsport Mégane seems fairly well put together, but there are lots of hard plastics.

 Practicality, comfort and boot space